ioccc-src/winner/2012/deckmyn/deckmyn.md

 5. Space (formatting):
     To manually change the spacing of the music, you can add space between different musical elements.
-This is given by a `[s]` followed by the amount of space. `"s3 "` is the space taken by one note.
+This is given by an `s` followed by the amount of space. `"s3 "` is the space taken by one note.
 This length is given in 1 character.
 However, to get a value larger than 9, you can just continue along the ASCII table.
 So `"sz "` gives you quite a lot of space on a staff.